maxprobably/maxdale.me/index.md

 ## Hi there, I'm Max!

-Thanks for coming by.
+Thanks for stopping by.
 This website is currently in its infancy, so come back later!
 In the meantime, chat with me on [Twitter](https://twitter.com/maximedale) or check out some of these privacy-focused resources/organizations:

 - [Tails OS](https://tails.boum.org/)
 - [Qubes OS](https://www.qubes-os.org/)